Standards and Discipline

 - failing to respond to legitimate requests from University officials;

 - violating any local, State, or Federal laws.

 Academic integrity defines an intellectual community and its educational mission.
 As members of such a community, Columbia College students are expected to honor intellectual work and respect its origins.
 A Columbia College education has two complementary elements: mastery over intellectual material within a discipline and overall development of moral character and personal ethics.

 Engaging in violations of academic integrity severely inhibits a student’s opportunity to mature academically, professionally, and socially.
 Consequently, a violation of academic integrity is one of the most serious offenses a student can commit at the University.

-- Falsification, forgery, or misrepresentation of information in coursework or lab work, and on any application, petition, or documents submitted to Columbia College or a University official; and
+- falsification, forgery, or misrepresentation of information in coursework or lab work, and on any applications, petitions, or documents submitted to Columbia College or a University official;

 It is expected that all students act in an honest way and respect the rights of others at all times.
 Dean’s Discipline is the process utilized by Columbia College to investigate and respond to allegations of behavioral or academic misconduct.
 The Dean's Discipline process aims to educate students about the impact their behavior may have on their own lives as well as on the greater community and, as a result, is not meant to be an adversarial or legal process.

 The process is initiated when an allegation is reported that a student has violated Columbia College or University policies.
 Students may be subject to Dean’s Discipline for any activity that occurs on or off campus that impinges on the rights of other students and community members.
 This also includes violations of local, State, or Federal laws.